chez14/gratheus/README.md

 ## But before that,
-You'll have to fine tune the installation before it went to production.
-Things such as user and presistent storage stuff that need to be taken care of before spinning up the server is quite.... important.
+You'll have to fine-tune the installation before it went to production.
+Things such as user and persistent storage stuff that need to be taken care of before spinning up the server are quite.... important.

-So in a nushell here's what you need to do:
+So in a nutshell here's what you need to do:

 - Create data folder for storage:
     ```shell